bbrother92/SQL-Cheatsheets/readme.md

 #SQL Cheatsheets
-Just some SQL stuff so I can revere to it when needed.
+Just some SQL stuff so I can refer to it when needed.
 <br><small>MS SQL based, cause that's what I work with.<small>

 ###[Basic SQL]